 - Approximately 70% of people with chronic heart failure suffer from hypertension.

-Traditional Ways to Treat Hypertension (non marijuana)
+Traditional Ways to Treat Hypertension (Marijuana Not Included)

 There is an array of medications designed to lower blood pressure.
 These include: